TBD54566975/developer.tbd.website/examples/tutorials/shared-todo-starter/README.md

 # Shared Todo App - Starter

-This is the UI scaffolding of a simple Web5 app to Manage a set of todos towards your goals with friends.
+This is the UI scaffolding of a simple Web5 app to manage a set of todos towards your goals with friends.

 Currently set up with:
 - Nuxt 3